-Beginning in July, 2017, NCSBN is presenting a Special Research Section as part of the NCLEX-RN administration.
-By participating in the Special Research Section, candidates are making valuable contributions to the future development of NCSBN examinations as well as to the enhancement of the nursing profession.
+Beginning in July 2017, NCSBN started the Special Research Section as part of the NCLEX administration.
+By participating in the Special Research Section, candidates will be making valuable contributions to the future development of NCSBN examinations as well as to the enhancement of the nursing profession.

-The Special Research Section is given to select candidates taking the NCLEX-RN and takes approximately 30 minutes to complete.
-This section is administered following the regular exam and does not count as part of the NCLEX score.
+The Special Research Section will be given to select candidates taking the NCLEX and will take approximately 30 minutes to complete.
+This section will be administered following the regular exam and will not count as part of the NCLEX score.

-Once a candidate finishes their exam, an introductory screen indicates the beginning of the Special Research Section.
-This section will also continue to be numbered in accordance with the completed exam – for example, if a candidate's exam ended with question 153, the first question on the Special Research Section will be numbered 154.
-Despite the consecutive numbering, these new questions have no impact on NCLEX scoring or results.
+If selected to participate, an introductory screen will indicate the beginning of the Special Research Section.
+This section will also continue to be numbered in accordance with the completed exam – for example, if your exam ended with question 125, the first question on the Special Research Section will be numbered 126.
+Despite the consecutive numbering, these new questions will have no impact on your NCLEX scoring or results.

-Candidates may take the entire allotted six hours to complete the NCLEX.
-All questions on the NCLEX-RN and the Special Research Section are confidential.
+Candidates may take the entire allotted five hours to complete the NCLEX.
+All questions on the NCLEX examination and the Special Research Section are confidential.